R.I.P.D.: Plot

 Nick leaves and tries to reveal himself to Julia, but she runs away from him.
 Roy and Nick argue again but make up after Nick apologizes.
 They decide to track down the rest of the gold despite their suspensions.
 They confront Hayes at home and he reveals he is a Deado.
-They arrest him and seize the rest of the gold.
-At headquarters, Hayes triggers a device that freezes R.I.P.D. officers while the Deados steal the gold back and escape.
+They arrest him and seize the rest of the gold; however, at headquarters, Hayes triggers a device that freezes R.I.P.D. officers while the Deados steal the gold back and escape.

 The Deados block off the streets and begin assembling the Staff of Jericho on the roof of a building.
 Nick and Roy fight their way to the building as Hayes fatally wounds Julia to use her blood to power the Staff.
 The dead begin to rain down on Earth as Nick distracts Hayes and Roy destroys the Staff.
-The vortex closes and Nick shoots Hayes in the head, erasing him.
-Time stops around Julia as she dies and sees Nick's true self.
-They share a passionate goodbye and Nick tells her to move on with her life without him.
+The vortex closes and Nick shoots Hayes, erasing him from existence.
+Nearly dying, Julia sees Nick's true self.
+They share a passionate goodbye, and Nick tells her to move on with her life without him.

 Julia wakes up in the hospital where Proctor, who appears as a doctor, checks on her.
-Proctor tells Nick that Julia will be fine and that he owes her a favor.
-Proctor tells Nick and Roy that Eternal Affairs had their hearings without them.
-Nick is given a warning while Roy has fifty-three more years added to his service.
-Proctor takes Roy aside and returns his cowboy hat as they share a tender moment and make up.
-Roy gives Nick a new identity and Nick is excited until he sees that he now appears as a Girl Scout with orthodontic headgear on.
+Proctor then tells Nick and Roy that Eternal Affairs had their hearings without them.
+Nick is given a warning while Roy has fifty-three more years added to his service, much to his outrage until Proctor returns his cowboy hat.
+Roy gives Nick a new identity and Nick is excited until he sees that he now appears as a Girl Scout wearing an orthodontic headgear.